 But these explanations and many expert opinions we come across suggesting an even more Alpinist approach don’t necessarily explain what “enough” and “ample” mean in context and never seem to take into account adverse conditions on surfacing.

-Underneath we have depicted comparative dimensions and appearance of two leading wing sizes to help you make your decision.
-The Halcyon Eclipse 30Lb and 40Lb single tank wings.
+Underneath we have depicted comparative dimensions (pre-July 2019) and appearance of two leading wing sizes.

 The Eclipse wing actually comes in 3 sizes, the (tropical) 20Lb lift slimline version and the 30Lb and 40Lb lift single tank wings.
 We stock the latter two which are the most popular ones globally with demand for the 30Lb lift exceeding demand for the 40Lb on an annual average – and order in specially the 20 for divers who require minimal lift.